 These four rules will keep you from getting a penalty when serving.

+Understanding when to hit overhand moves you closer to mastering a key pickleball strategy.
+Pickleball is fun, enjoyable, and energizing.
 Whether you’re casually playing with friends or competing in tournaments, simple rules like these are crucial to remember.

 I’m just a lover of all sports that involve a racquet, net, and a ball.
 My whole family loves and plays pickleball regularly.
 I started this website to help give people like you the performance tips and buying info they need to make an educated and informed purchase.